xtr4nge/FruityDC/README.md

 <img src="https://i.imgur.com/0Km6j9U.png?1" width="720">

 The idea is simple, store the content on a website that will be potentially reachable through the corporate proxy, such as Google, Youtube, Google Maps, or any other.
-For obtaining the content, e can use the following flow as an example:
+For obtaining the content, we can use the following flow as an example:

 <img src="https://i.imgur.com/rtLEcsQ.png" width="720">